fyrox-book/fyrox-book.github.io/src/fyrox/animation/anim_editor.md

 2. `Add Animation` - adds a new empty animation with the name from the text box at the left to the animation player.
 3. `Import Animation` - starts animation importing process.
 See [Animation Importing](#animation-importing) section for more info.
+4. `Reimport Animation` - re-imports the animation from an external file, it is useful if you need to change animation's content, while keep references to it valid.
-4. `Rename Animation` - renames a currently selected animation using the name from the text box at the left.
+5. `Rename Animation` - renames a currently selected animation using the name from the text box at the left.
-5. `Animation Selector` - allows you to switch currently edited animation.
+6. `Animation Selector` - allows you to switch currently edited animation.
-6. `Delete Animation` - deletes a currently selected animation, tries to select last animation from the list if possible.
+7. `Delete Animation` - deletes a currently selected animation, tries to select last animation from the list if possible.
-7. `Duplicate Animation` - clones a currently selected animation.
+8. `Duplicate Animation` - clones a currently selected animation.
-8. `Loop Animation` - enables or disables looping of a currently selected animation.
+9. `Loop Animation` - enables or disables looping of a currently selected animation.
-9. `Enable Animation` - enables or disables a currently selected animation.
+10. `Enable Animation` - enables or disables a currently selected animation.
-10. `Animation Speed` - sets a new playback speed of a currently selected animation.
+11. `Animation Speed` - sets a new playback speed of a currently selected animation.
-11. `Time Slice` - a time range (in seconds) which defines start and end time of a currently selected animation.
+12. `Time Slice` - a time range (in seconds) which defines start and end time of a currently selected animation.
+13. `Root Motion` - open root motion settings.
+See [Root Motion](#root-motion) section for more info.
-12. `Preview Switch` - enables or disables animation preview.
+14. `Preview Switch` - enables or disables animation preview.
 See [`Preview Mode`](#preview-mode) section for more info.
-13. `Play/Pause` - plays or pauses a currently selected animation (allowed only in the preview mode).
+15. `Play/Pause` - plays or pauses a currently selected animation (allowed only in the preview mode).
-14. `Stop` - stops a currently selected animation (allowed only in the preview mode).
+16. `Stop` - stops a currently selected animation (allowed only in the preview mode).

 ## Track List